Candy and Comfort Foods

-If anyone needs a quick pick-me-up, it's the American worker.
-If you're lucky enough to still have a job during a recession, then you're probably watching your 401(k) dissolve and bracing for the next round of layoffs.
+If anyone likes a quick pick-me-up, it's the stressed out American worker.
+If you're lucky enough to keep your job during a recession, then you're probably bracing for the next round of layoffs.
 While heavy drinking at the office is frowned upon, nearly everyone can get behind a big bowl of jellybeans.

-Candy consumption in the United States has gone through the roof.
-The New York Times reports that Cadbury's profits were up 30 percent in 2008 and Nestle saw a 10.9 percent growth [source: Haughney].
-These inexpensive, sweet treats provide a necessary break from all of the bad news as well as some hope for struggling dentists.
+Candy consumption in the United States went through the roof during the Great Recession.
+The New York Times reported that Cadbury's profits were up 30 percent in 2008, and Nestle saw a 10.9 percent growth [source: Haughney].
+Hershey's saw its overall sales increase 4.7 percent a year from 2008 to 2010 during the worst of the recession [source: Prokop].